xwmx/nb/README.md

   notes peek (<id> | <filename> | <path> | <title>)

 Description:
-  When used with a bookmark, `peek`, open the bookmarked page in your terminal web browser.
+  When used with a bookmark, `peek`, view the bookmarked page in your terminal web browser.
 When used with a note, `peek` is the equivalent of `show`.